Michael McFaul: Early life and education

 Born in Glasgow, Montana, McFaul was raised in Butte and Bozeman, where his father worked as a musician and music teacher.
-While attending Bozeman High School, McFaul participated in policy debate; his partner was future U.S. Senator Steve Daines (R).
+While attending Bozeman High School, McFaul participated in policy debate; his partner was future U.S. Senator Steve Daines.

 While an undergraduate at Stanford University he spent time in the Soviet Union, first in the summer of 1983 studying Russian at the Leningrad State University (now Saint Petersburg State University), and then a semester in 1985 at Pushkin Institute in Moscow.
 He earned a B.A. in international relations and Slavic languages and an M.A. in Russian and East European Studies from Stanford in 1986.
 As a Rhodes Scholar, he earned a DPhil in international relations from St John's College, Oxford, in 1991.
 He wrote his dissertation on U.S. and Soviet intervention in revolutionary movements in southern Africa.

 McFaul received an honorary doctorate from Montana State University during the university's fall commencement in 2015.

 Career

 In 1994, McFaul and one-time close friend and colleague Sergey Markov helped found the Moscow Carnegie Center.

 McFaul's past engagement with Russian political figures included a denunciation of him in 1994 by Vladimir Zhirinovsky, leader of the Liberal Democratic Party and a member of the State Duma (the Russian parliament), and a subsequent shooting incident in which a shot was fired into McFaul's office window in Moscow.
-Two years later, Alexander Korzhakov, a confidante of Russian President Boris Yeltsin, invited McFaul to the Kremlin during the 1996 Russian presidential election, because of McFaul's research on electoral politics.
+Two years later, Alexander Korzhakov, a confidante of Russian president Boris Yeltsin, invited McFaul to the Kremlin during the 1996 Russian presidential election, because of McFaul's research on electoral politics.